mito-ds/mitosheet_helper_config/DEPLOY.md

 # Deploy `mitosheet_helper_config` to a PyPi mirror

-If you an admin that wants to deploy this package to a private PyPi mirror to distribute to your users, follow these instructions.
+If you are an admin that wants to deploy this package to a private PyPi mirror to distribute to your users, follow these instructions.
 Run the commands:

 ```
 python3 -m venv venv;